Limseanglong9678/LIM_INF654/README.md

 ## How to Use
 1. Clone this repository.
-2. Open `start.html` in a web browser to view the app.
+2. Open `signin.html` in a web browser to view the app and signup.
 3. Manage your pet's activities using the provided interface.
 4. Add or edit companions and appointments.
 5. View upcoming reminders on the homepage.